King County Dedicates New HDR-Designed Factoria Recycling and Transfer Station

 The new 70,000-square-foot station improves efficiency and decreases truck trips from the site to the regional landfill.
 Recycling and diversion efforts will keep 5,000 tons of waste out of landfills annually.

-The new transfer station design features an enclosed solid waste transfer and processing area, administration area, fuelling facility, maintenance shop, a new household hazardous waste facility, recycling areas, and a hot load area.
+The new transfer station design features an enclosed solid waste transfer and processing area, administration area, fueling facility, maintenance shop, a new household hazardous waste facility, recycling areas, and a hot load area.
 It also provides an area separate from commercial traffic for self-haul customers to unload their waste, drop off recyclables, and safely dispose of household hazardous waste, floor sorting and materials diversion.
 Sustainability features were integrated into the design, construction and operation of the new facility with a goal of LEED® Gold Certification.

 To provide continuous service for its customers, King County required existing transfer station and household hazardous waste collection operations to be maintained during construction of the new facility.
 Services were provided in three phases: planning/conceptual design; detailed design phase and permitting; and construction.
 During the planning/conceptual design, public meetings were held in Bellevue to gather input and gain community support for the project.

 For more than a century, HDR has partnered with clients to shape communities and push the boundaries of what’s possible.
-Our experience spans 10,000 employees, in more than 225 locations around the world — and counting.
+Our expertise spans 10,000 employees, in more than 225 locations around the world — and counting.
 Our engineering, architecture, environmental and construction services bring an impressive breadth of knowledge to every project.
 Our optimistic approach to finding innovative solutions defined our past and drives our future.